Constructing (Co)inductive Types via Large Sizes: The type theory

+Finally, the fixpoint operator on sizes, corresponding to well-founded induction, is defined as follows.
+Note that the associated $\beta$-rule is propositional.

 Function extensionality is encoded as in \cite{hottbook}: given $f, g : \Pi x : A.\,B(x)$, there is a map and the function extensionality axiom states that this map is an equivalence.
-Similarly, we note that for small types \(A\), \(B(i,x)\), and \(C(i)\) there are canonical maps:
+Similarly, we note that for small types \(A\), \(B(i,x)\), and \(C(i)\) there are canonical maps, for which the parametricity axioms state that each such map is an equivalence: